-If you are a fan of the popular Amazon superhero series, The Boys, then you will most definitely know Dominique McElligott.
+If you are a fan of the popular Amazon superhero series, The Boys, then you will most definitely know Dominique McElligott who plays Queen Maeve on the superheroes TV series.
 However, for those who may not know her, McElligott is an Irish actress who is making waves in Hollywood.
 She has appeared in a slew of movies and TV series but is most popular for her work on the small screens where she has featured in some popular shows.
 McElligott may not be a household name in Hollywood yet but she definitely has the makings of a star.
 Want to know more about the Irish actress?
 Then, we have got 10 interesting tidbits about her.

 10 Facts About Dominique McElligott

 1. She is a native of Rathfarnham

 Dominique McElligott was born on the 5th of March 1986 in Rathfarnham, a suburb in Southside Dublin, Ireland.
 Her nationality is, therefore, Irish while her ethnicity is Caucasian.
 The actress has not disclosed many details about her early life, educational history or family background.
 It is however known that she took riding lessons as a child and that she is quite educated.

 2. She was inspired to go into acting by Daniel Day-Lewis.